-The current version of CellDesigner requires Java2 Runtime Environment (JRE1.4.2 or later) on Windows (95 or later), MacOSX (10.3 or later), and Linux with X Window System.
+The current version of CellDesigner requires Java2 Runtime Environment (JRE1.4.2 or later) on Windows (98 or later), MacOSX (10.3 or later), and Linux with X Window System (Fedora Core 4 or later).

 On MacOSX, Java 1.4.2_05 or later is required.
-On Linux platform, running under twm and windowmaker window managers is recommended; some problems will arise if you use window environments other than these.
+On Linux platform, due to the version of native libraries, Fedora Core 4 or later is recommended; some problems will arise if you use other than these.